xiaohan2012/daily-reading/week-plans/nov-6.md

 - relation between largest nash equilibria and core number (lower bound)
 - proposed a problem formulation on maximization some function on k-core

+## np-hardness

+in influence maximization:

+- IC model: reduction from set cover, edges are created directed so to avoid selection of element nodes.
+- IT model:

+## discussion with Aris

+active learning:

+1. query selection
+2. evaluation using some recontruction method

+random process:

+1. some node leaves and the contagion spreads
+2. immunize `k` nodes to minimize spread